SabotagePerformanceAppraisals/seattle-scrum/_pages/coaching.md

 Whether your methods are influenced by Scrum, Kanban, XP, waterfall, LeSS, or all/none of the above, we want teams to *own* their processes and methods, not *rent* them.

+An effective retrospective -- one that leads to shared understanding and durable agreements -- allows sufficient discussion of objective questions, reflective questions, introspective questions before moving into decisional questions.
+An effective facilitator is a skillful listener who creates space for viewpoints from the entire group, not only the most confident.

 According to [Roger Schwarz](https://www.amazon.com/Skilled-Facilitator-Comprehensive-Consultants-Facilitators/dp/0787947237), a facilitator should be

 1. acceptable to all members of the group,